deadblue/ghost/README.md

 * GHOST can only handle the request in which each path segment is in lower case.
 * There can be only one path variable in each path segment.
-* GHOST does not support TLS now, if needed, pls run it behind an HTTP Reversed Proxy (Such as nginx/AHS).

 ## License